-By reducing the problem to a simple dimensionless form, universal curves were obtained for ion trajectories in etched trenches, self-consistently with the sidewall potentials.
 Reflection of ions from the walls was ignored.
-Results depend on only two parameters: the aspect ratio $A{\rm R}$, and the potential $V{\rm c}$ at the trench bottom.
-Principal findings are as follows:
+Results depend on only two parameters: the aspect ratio $A{\rm R}$ , and the potential $V{\rm c}$ at the trench bottom.
+Principal findings are as follows.

-- 1. Electric fields external to the trench cause the ions to enter the trench at an angle.
-This causes an ion shading effect, which protects the top part of the trench, and sometimes all of it, from ion bombardment. - 2.
-Ion orbits are determined mainly by the strong fields at the corners of the entrance; they then coast through the trench with little additional deflection. - 3.
-In spite of the strong fields at the entrance, ion orbits are nearly straight and vertical.
-So few ions strike the sidewall that they cannot cause deformations of the trench profile. - 4.
-The small ion flux to the walls is very sensitive to the exact shape of the photoresist at the top.
-This will change in an unpredictable way during the etching process. - 5.
-Contrary to intuition, a deep trench with large A_R will have an insignificant number of ions striking the wall.
+- 1) E-fields that are external to the trench cause the ions to enter the trench at an angle.
+This causes an ion-shading effect, which protects the top part of the trench, and sometimes all of it, from ion bombardment. - 2) Ion orbits are determined mainly by the strong fields at the corners of the entrance; they then coast through the trench with little additional deflection. - 3) In spite of the strong fields at the entrance, ion orbits are nearly straight and vertical.
+Therefore, few ions strike the sidewall that they cannot cause deformations of the trench profile. - 4) The small ion flux to the walls is very sensitive to the exact shape of the photoresist at the top.
+This will change in an unpredictable way during the etching process. - 5) Contrary to intuition, a deep trench with large $A{\rm R}$ will have an insignificant number of ions striking the wall.

 These observations differ from commonly held conceptions of how the ion flux behaves in reactive ion etching.
-By examining the variation with $A{\rm R}$, one can get an idea of the changes in ion behavior as the etch progresses.
-By varying $V{\rm c}$, one can gauge the changes during an RF cycle.
-However, we must note that findings of this work do not take into consideration the effect of specific plasma chemistry, but are rather generalized to any ions present in the plasma.
+By examining the variation with $A{\rm R}$ , one can get an idea of the changes in ion behavior as the etch progresses.
+By varying $V_c$ , one can gauge the changes during an RF cycle.
+However, we must note that findings of this paper do not take into consideration the effect of specific plasma chemistry, but are rather generalized to any ions present in the plasma.